Italian Food Misconceptions

 Coffee

-• Cappucino is not drank in the afternoon and never after a meal
+Cappucino is not drunk in the afternoon and never after a meal

-We also discuss cured meats and the fact that for 40 years, curied Italian meats were not allowed in the US.
-There are some that are allowed now.
+We also discuss cured meats and the fact that for 40 years, curied Italian meats were not allowed in the US, basically.
+There are some that are allowed now though the procedures are expensive and labrythine.
 We talked about an incredible place in Greve in Chiant.
-Macelleria Falorni
+Antica Macelleria Falorni

-Lastly we discuss that lifestyles are changing in Italy and that the cost of good ingredients is rising and, as a result, less cooking is happening in homes.
-There is also a rise in all you can eat sushi as well as American style hamburgers.
-Food deliver services like Just Eat and Deliveroo are also becoming popular.
+Lastly we discuss that lifestyles are changing in Italy and that the cost of good ingredients is rising and as a result, less cooking takes place in homes.
+There is also a rise in all you can eat sushi type places as well as hamburger joints.
+Food delivery services like Just Eat and Deliveroo are also becoming popular.

 Correction - I mention in the show the quote from the Movie "Big Night" as sometimes the meatballs want to be left alone.
 It's actually "Sometimes the spaghetti likes to be alone."